emmadema/areYouHappy-react/README.md

 ## No Page
 ![No Page Screen Shot](./noPage.png)
-Clicking on no brings you to your own virtually world
+Clicking on no brings you to your own virtual world.
+Here you can interaxct with the elemnts to bring you to links and play videos.
+(Best experinced with VR Glasses)

 # Technologies Used